dariober/ASCIIGenome/docs/commandHelp.rst

 Extend the current window by `INT` bases left and right.

+* :code:`window` (default): Extend the current window left and right by `INT` bases

-* :code:`mid`: The new window is given by the midpoint of the current one plus and minus `INT` bases left and `INT` bases right.
+* :code:`mid`: The new window is given by the midpoint of the current window plus and minus `INT` bases left and right.

-* :code:`window` (default): Extend the current window left and right by `INT` bases If only one INT is given it is applied to both left and right.
-Negative `INT`s will shrink instead of extend the window.
+If only one INT is given it is applied to both left and right.
+Negative INTs will shrink instead of extend the window.

 l - left
 ++++++++